argonjs/argon-3-tutorials/_posts/2015-03-24-geolocation.md

 ## The argon:realityChange event

 Finally we create two event handlers.
 One is for assigning and changing the Reality (the background view) that the application will use.
-An *argon.js* context consists of AR content and a Reality (See the Background for a futher explanation.)
+An *argon.js* context consists of AR content and a Reality (See the Background for a further explanation.)
 Each time the Context is assigned a new Reality, including the first time, we receive a "realityChange" event.
 The application should do initialization that is based on the state of the world here. *argon.js* has a state parameter with the following entries:

 {% highlight js %}
 {